cipriancraciun/covid19-datasets/readme.md

   * `relative_*` means the percentage of that metric relative to the number of confirmed cases for that same day;
   * `delta_*` means the delta of that metric compared to the same metric for the previous day;
   * `*_infected` means the number of "active" cases (i.e. `infected := confirmed - recovered - deaths`);

+* I have normalized the country names (i.e. some countries are named differently in differnent rows, etc.);
+* I have augmented the country data with ISO codes, continents, subcontinents and other useful information;
+* I have added rows for continent and sub-continent levels;

 * the original data is available at [github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19);